apache/nutch/contrib/web2/README.txt

 Todo:

--Provide some samples of ui plugins
+-provide some samples of ui plugins
+-move "more" functionality to plugin
+-remove table structures from html to allow more flexible css layouts -add mechanism for adding binary items (ie. images)

 Directory contents